Frndly TV: History

 Further additions were made in 2022, including the Family Movie Classics (FMC) channel being added to the service in January 2022.
-In March 2022, Frndly TV announced a multi-year agreement with Weigel Broadcasting to bring five national TV networks to its lineup: MeTV, Heroes & Icons, Decades, Story Television, and Start TV.
+In March 2022, Frndly TV announced a multi-year agreement with Weigel Broadcasting to bring five national TV networks to its lineup: MeTV, Heroes & Icons, Decades (now Catchy Comedy), Story Television, and Start TV.
 This made Frndly TV the first live TV streaming service to carry all five of the networks.
 In June 2022, Frndly TV announced the addition of 3 new channels: Movies!, Dove Movies, and Crime & Investigation.
 This bringing the live TV channel count to over 40 channels; however, Weigel Broadcasting's Movies! would not be added to the service until the following year.
-In December 2022, Frndly TV began adding more on-demand tv shows and movies from A&E networks at no additional charge.
+In December 2022, Frndly TV began adding more on-demand TV shows and movies from A&E networks at no additional charge.

 In January 2023, Frndly TV added the Cowboy Way Channel.
 The following February, Frndly TV added Ion Television, Grit and Ion Mystery networks with an agreement with the E. W. Scripps Company.
 After a long delay, Movies! was added to the service on February 3, 2023.
+In September 2023, Frndly TV announced that MeTV+ would be coming to the service in October 2023.
+This made Frndly TV the first streaming service to offer the channel.
+In addition, Frndly TV raised the price on all of their plans by $1.00 in September 2023.
+In October 2023, Frndly TV added five new channels, MeTV+, Pursuit Channel, Waypoint TV, Justice Central and AccuWeather Network; however, the service dropped two channels, Sportsman Channel and World Fishing Network.